PAN001/Cycle-GAN-long-2-short/extra.md

     + add some artificial noise to inputs to D
     + add gaussian noise to every layer of generator

-Due to lack of computational cost, it impossible for me to test all these ideas and tricks.
-I only experimented with changing the optimizer of discriminator from Adam to SGD.
-However, it is hardly to see any obvious improvement on the loss curve within limited epochs.
-It is likely that it needs more time to see effect.
+Due to high computational cost, it impossible for me to test all these ideas and tricks.
+I have experimented with several tricks including changing the optimizer of discriminator from Adam to SGD, adding dropout in training phase, and applying batch normalization.
+Particularly, batch normalization is calculated using the statistics of the test batch, rather than aggregated statistics of the training batch.
+This approach to batch normalization, when the batch size is set to 1, has been termed instance normalization and has been demonstrated to be effective at image generation tasks.

+However, due to lack of GPUs, the model is only trained for few epochs, so it is hardly to see any obvious improvement on the loss curve within limited epochs.
+It is likely that it needs more time to see effects.

 # Part3